 The circuit closed to the public after the 2017 racing season, and is now primarily used as a testing venue by European vehicle inspection company DEKRA.
 However, there are certain exceptions: the DTM series still visits the track annually.

-Upcoming Events at EuroSpeedway Lausitz in 2021
+Upcoming Events at EuroSpeedway Lausitz

 How to get there